 I skim the crowd for my friends.
 Some friends they are.
 They dragged me to this club, and now I'm stuck here, where I can see in clear view people pressing their bodies against each other in sync with the music (if they're lucky) as if they have no shame.
-I can't understand why people crave this thing.
+I can't understand why people crave this.
 It's too gross for me.
-I'd rather curl up in bed with some hot cocoa.
+I'd rather curl up in bed with some hot cocoa, next to some of my friends and complaining about finals.
 But noooo, I have to be "a normal person."

 Speaking of hot cocoa, it's really cold.
 Too bad the bar doesn't sell anything but alcohol.